arbordex/dex/CONTRIBUTING.md

 ### Adding Configuration

-1. Add to `config/.env.example` with clear documentation
+1. Add to `.env.example` with clear documentation
 2. Update `src/config.ts` to read and validate the variable
 3. Document defaults and valid values in the example file